Pitti Immagine: Pitti Uomo

 Pitti Uomo (English: "Pitti Man"), is one of the world's most important platforms for men's clothing and accessory collections, and for launching new projects in men's fashion.
-It's held twice yearly in Florence, at the Fortezza da Basso.
+It is named after its original venue, the Palazzo Pitti in Florence, and is now held twice yearly at the Fortezza da Basso in Florence.

 The first edition of Pitti Uomo was held in Florence in September 1972 and was organized by Giovanni Battista Giorgini with Simonetta Colonna di Cesarò's participation.
 It started out being called the “First Italian High Fashion Show” and was set in Giorgini's Villa Torrigiani.
 The exhibition provided a platform for raising the profile of Italian designers and now has achieved international stature as a leading fashion fair.
 Pitti Uomo is credited with making dandyism acceptable to a wider audience.
 The 88th edition of Pitti Uomo (Pitti 88) in June 2015 hosted 30,000 visitors in total.
 The Pitti Immagine Uomo 2015 Award went to Lardini, and the Pitti Immagine Career Award was awarded to Nino Cerruti.
 Pitti Immagine Uomo 89 was held 12–15 January 2016 with 1,219 exhibitors.
 Pitti Uomo 90 was held in Florence 14–17 June 2016.

 Brands showed their Fall/Winter 2017 men's collections at Pitti Uomo 91 on 10–13 January 2017.
 Pitti Uomo 92 in June 2017 hosted 30,000 visitors and 1,220 brands in an exhibition area of 60,000 sq. meters.

 Carlo Rivetti, owner of the brand Stone Island, has been an adviser of Pitti Immagine.

 Pitti Uomo 107 was held January 14–17, 2025.
 Italian buyers totaled approximately 8,300 people, while 5,000 international buyers attended.
 Pitti Uomo 108 in June 2025 hosted over 730 brands.

+The 109th edition of Pitti Uomo was held in January 2026, showing the FW26/27 collections of each brand.

+Foreign buyer attendance was approximately 5,000 people, which was the best turnout since the COVID-19 pandemic.